 Here are a few more affordable accommodation options for St Andrews:

-- St Andrews University offers up their empty student accommodation at end of term.
+- St Andrews University lists their empty student accommodation at the end of term.
 Agnes Blackadder Hall, David Russel Hall and McIntosh Hall all have campus accommodation.
 There are also 5 bedroom apartments available.
 Don’t expect anything fancy- they’re small and basic rooms, but they’re clean and good if you’re travelling on a budget.